Paul McNamara

 - placements included acute admission inpatient unit, slow- and fast- stream rehabilitation units, forensic inpatient unit, and community based services

-Graduate Nurse Certificate
+Graduate Nurse Certificate (1992 to 1993)

 Royal Adelaide Hospital